sinaatalay/RenderCV/docs/reference/index.md

     - [`templater.py`](renderer/templater.md) module contains the necessary classes and functions for templating the Typst and Markdown files from the data model.
 - [`themes`](themes/index.md) package contains the built-in themes of RenderCV.
     - [`options.py`](themes/options.md) module contains the standard data models for built-in Typst themes' design options
-    - [`options.py`](themes/options.md) module contains the standard data models for Typst themes' design options.
     - [`classic`](themes/classic.md) package contains the `classic` theme templates and data models for its design options.
     - [`engineeringresumes`](themes/engineeringresumes.md) package contains the `engineeringresumes` theme templates and data models for its design options.
     - [`sb2nov`](themes/sb2nov.md) package contains the `sb2nov` theme templates and data models for its design options.
     - [`moderncv`](themes/moderncv.md) package contains the `moderncv` theme templates and data models for its design options.
+    - [`engineeringclassic`](themes/engineeringclassic.md) package contains the `engineeringclassic` theme templates and data models for its design options.